Novelty Search in Representational Space for Sample Efficient Exploration: Abstract state representations

 where $L_{csc}$ is a soft constraint between consecutive states $s_1$ and $s_2$ that tends to enforce two consecutive encoded representations to be at a distance $\omega$ apart.
 We add $L_{csc}$ to ensure a well-defined $\ell_2$ distance between abstract states for use in our intrinsic reward calculation (a discussion of this loss is provided in Appendix~\ref{appendix:discu_csc}).
 We discuss how we use $\omega$ to evaluate model accuracy for our MPC updates in Appendix \ref{omega_accuracy}.
 Finally, we minimize the sum of all the aforementioned losses through gradient descent:

 Through these losses, the agent learns a low-dimensional representation of the environment that is meaningful in terms of the $\ell_2$ norm in representation space.
-We then employ a planning technique that combines the knowledge of the model and the value function which we use to maximize intrinsic rewards, as detailed in Appendix~\ref{appendix:combining_mbmf}.
+We then employ a planning technique that combines the knowledge of the model and the value function which we use to maximize intrinsic rewards, as detailed in the next section and Section~\ref{combining_mbmf}.